reginafloria/networking-and-inspecting-traffic-between-two-azure-machines/README.md

   Part 2 (Observe RDP Traffic)

 30. Back in Wireshark, filter for RDP traffic only (tcp.port == 3389)
-31. Oserve the immediate non-stop spam of traffic?
-Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?
+31. Observe the immediate non-stop spam of traffic.
+    - Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?
-32. Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted
+    - Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being                         transmitted.